rei/rei-cedar-docs/docs/components/data-tables/README.md

 - The data props (`colHeaders`, `rowHeaders`, `rowData`) are used
 - `keyOrder` determines values displayed in each cell.
 The array order must match the `colHeaders` or column order

-The locked-row-headers behavior desribed [here](../data-tables/?active-tab=design-guidelines&active-link=responsiveness) is available only when using the props API.
+The locked-column behavior described in the [design guidelines](../data-tables/?active-tab=design-guidelines&active-link=responsiveness) is available only when using the props API.

 ```vue
 <template>